mideind/EmblaCoreJS/README.md

 ```

 Open the following URL in the browser: [`http://localhost:8000/client.html`](http://localhost:8000/client.html ).
-Note that running the example requires an API key for the server EmblaCore is configured to communicate with (modify the `API_KEY` constant in `client.html`).
+Note that running the example requires an API key for the server EmblaCore is configured to communicate with.

 ## License